-Hormone therapy is a very common treatment for secondary breast cancer and many people take it for a long time.
+Hormone therapy is a very common treatment for and many people take it for a long time.
 If exemestane stops working, your specialist may prescribe another hormone therapy drug.

-If you have any worries or questions about taking or stopping exemestane, you can call us free on 0808 800 6000 to talk through your concerns.
+If you have any worries or questions about taking or stopping exemestane, you can call our free helpline on 0808 800 6000 to talk through your concerns.

 If you’re taking any other prescribed or over-the-counter medicines, check with your treatment team or pharmacist if you can take these with exemestane.

 The following medicines should be used cautiously if you take exemestane.
 Let your doctor know if you are taking medicines such as:

 - Carbamazepine or phenytoin (anticonvulsants used to treat epilepsy)